Call WhatsApp

 • AML/CDD records: Retained for 5 years after the end of the business relationship, as required by the Money Laundering Regulations 2017

-7. Data sharing
+7. Data sharing and sub-processors

 We will never sell your data to third parties.
 We may share your data with: